ILikeFood971/ForF/README.md

 Format is as follows:
 `/forf lives set <players> <amount>` - You must be an op level 3 or higher to run this command.
 This will set the players' lives to exactly the amount you set.
 (Useful for manual extra lives quest.)
 `/forf lives give <player> <amount>` - Any player can run this command to give their lives to another player.
 This is useful for deals and such.
 (Like how SB737 gives a life to ClownPierce)

+### Player Tracker

+The player tracker can be crafted using 4 diamonds, 2 emeralds, 2 eyes of ender, and 1 compass.
+It uses [this recipe.](https://gyazo.com/444fa8fc199afff4d1af3c8dd641fab4) By default, it will expire after 1 hour.
+It will track any player of your choice by right clicking to open a selection GUI.
+After selecting a player it will update to the tracked players location when you right click or when it is in another slot in your hotbar.
+(If I made it constantly update when in your hand it would bob and would be annoying.
+If you still wish for it to update in your hand, you can do so in the config.)
+If the tracked player goes offline, the compass will spin randomly.
+The player tracker works fully server-side by using the Polymer library.

+#### Portals

+If the player you are tracking is in another dimension that is either the overworld or the nether, it will point towards their last player.
+If only you or the tracked player is in the end, the compass will spin randomly instead of pointing towards the end portal.

 ## Missing features